-One of the simplest ways to reuse wire clothes hangers is to donate them to organizations that can put them to good use - thrift stores, crisis shelters, group homes or nursing homes are often in need of hangers.
+One of the simplest ways to reuse wire clothes hangers is to donate them to organizations that can put them to good use: thrift stores, crisis shelters, group homes, and nursing homes are often in need of hangers.
 Many dry cleaners will accept hangers for reuse and some might offer you a discount for returning them.

 02 of 12

-Check with your local recycling plant to see if they accept wire hangers Most are made from a low carbon steel.
-Then, gather wire hangers from your neighborhood, church or school and take them in bulk for recycling.
-You can donate the money to a worthy cause.
+Check with your local recycling plant to see if they accept wire hangers.
+Most hangers are made from a low carbon steel.
+Gather wire hangers from your neighborhood, church or school and take them in bulk for recycling.
+You can even donate the money to a worthy cause.

 03 of 12